My Jefferson Nickel Collection.

 Came in a PCGS MS64FS holder, cracked it to see how NGC would grade it.

 Questionable color.
 Got a chuckle out of it anyway over the whole ordeal.
 Aside from the very noticeable cheek mark that may be a planchet flaw that didn't smooth out when stamped or a struck-thru, the strike is very strong and rare for this date, perhaps EDS.
-There are also 6 full steps with a long thin nick and the luster being subtle is another indication of EDS.
-And there are 5-6 other marks, mostly hidden in the hair and on the Monticello but someone like me could value this coin very high and I have, although one could argue technically, doesn't grade very high.....but it does with me...MS66+FS awesome EDS example.
+There are also 6 full steps with a long thin nick and the luster being subtle is another indication of an EDS strike.
+And there are 5-6 marks, mostly hidden in the hair and on the Monticello but someone like me have valued this coin very high, although one could argue technically, doesn't grade very high.
 Depends, from experience, how one should look at it.
-But, than again, most of my coins do have that EDS-ish look about them.
+Taking coin grading a step further, when a coin has an EDS strike....somehow the condition and luster seems to play a lesser role in a coin's overall grade?

 A coin from the #1 PAKman Adolf Weiss.